mosharky/MO2-VS-Mod-Updater/README.md

 The 'Update Mods' button will only update mods with their checkbox marked.

 ### Updating
-> [!WARNING]
-> This plugin has not been approved yet for Kezyma's Plugin Finder.
-Once it is, I will remove this warning.

-You can use [Kezyma's Plugin Finder](https://kezyma.github.io/?p=pluginfinder) to install new updates.
-Otherwise, reinstall the plugin for every update.
+Reinstall the plugin for every update.
+In the future, I might see if I can update everything within MO2.

 ## How it works